Natologic/plasticTravelPad/README.md

 ## Bill of Materials

-This first table describes the components I mailordered specifically for this project and where I obtained them. **Note that I took advantage of Digikey's price breaks for higher order quantities and this table does not reflect these costs at single-quantity**
+This first table describes the components I mailordered specifically for this project and where I obtained them. **Note this list does not include tax or shipping costs, if applicable**

 | Category    | Part              | Vendor     | Vendor Part#       | Detail                      | Quantity | Cost/Ea [USD] |
 | ----------- | ----------------- | ---------- | ------------------ | --------------------------- | -------- | ------------- |